DegreeBachelor of Science in Nursing

 - Following admission and enrollment, the discovery of dishonest proclamation of self-report of crime on application following criminal background discovery

 - Failure to maintain a grade point average (GPA) of 2.50

 - Failure to achieve a grade of C or higher in a required pathophysiology science course after a prior failure in the same course

 - A documented pattern of unprofessional behavior

-Students dismissed from the nursing program related to academic deficiencies (low GPA or failure of a second nursing course) may petition the nursing faculty for readmission if they wish to reenter the program.
-Faculty will make a recommendation to the Director of the Nursing Department regarding readmission to the nursing program.
+Students dismissed from the nursing program related to academic deficiencies (low GPA or failure of a second nursing course) may appeal the decision to the nursing faculty.
+The faculty will make a recommendation to the director of the School of Nursing and Population Health regarding re-admission to the nursing program.

-The Nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN).
-Further information can be obtained from ACEN at 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326.
+The nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Maine State Board of Nursing.
+Further information regarding accreditation can be obtained from ACEN at 3343 Peachtree Road NE, Suite 850, Atlanta, Ga.
+30326.
 1-404-975-5000, www.acenursing.org.
-Programs leading to RN licensure are also approved by The Maine State Board of Nursing.

 - Demonstrate the capacity to practice nursing using an evidence-based and theoretically guided framework.